EloHope/funkradio.start.here/Overview.md

 You can select a station from which the latest news broadcast will be downloaded.
 Try option '1' - it downloads some news broadcasts in English.

-After having selected stations, you can start to listen to news and music by selecting option '13 Listen to the funkRadio'.
+Wait a minute for the downloads to complete.
+Then start to listening by selecting option '13 Listen to the funkRadio' in the Control Panel.

 While listening, you can toggle between music and news by typing 'Ctrl + C'.

 You can turn the radio off by typing 'CTRL + Z'.
 The command sends the program to the background.
-Or you can select the last option on the control panel.
+The script is turner off also, it you select the last option on the control panel.

 ### Additional information
 Here are some links demonstrating other ways to to work with podcasts on command line.